If Hawaii's Alert Had Been Real, Could The US Have Blocked A Missile Attack?

 It would take between 15 and 20 minutes for an ICBM to travel to Hawaii from North Korea.
 The public could have as little as 8 to 12 minutes of notice before the attack started, according to state officials.

-The US military is starting to upgrade Hawaii’s missile defenses by improving the islands’ radar system, which is currently handled by the floating Sea-based X-band radar that can track an ICBM in mid-flight.
+The US military is starting to upgrade Hawaii’s missile defenses by improving the islands’ radar system, which is currently handled by the floating Sea-Based X-Band Radar that can track an ICBM in mid-flight.
 But that radar is scheduled for maintenance in dry dock in 2020.
 An advanced land-based missile-tracking radar, projected to cost $1 billion, won't be deployed until 2023, at the earliest.

 Only after that can the military talk about deploying interceptor missiles on the islands to fend off possible attacks.